 Treatment

-In the acute period of the disease, the following is prescribed:
+In the acute period of the disease the following is prescribed:

 Prevention

-Vaccination is done in three stages:
+The vaccination is done in three stages:

 1. first;